 The Acland's gave away their estate for the benefit of the nation - will you wander off the beaten track to discover three of Killerton's hidden gems?
 They're open from 1 April - 30 October.

-Far away from the crowds, in a magical world known only to a select few, the Peppercombe valley is rich in wildlife and our secret.
-We're willing to share it with you for picnicking though.
+Far away from the crowds, in a magical world, the Peppercombe valley is rich in wildlife.

 In the Library is Greenway’s unexpected treasure; a frieze painted during World War Two by Lt Marshall Lee, a member of the US.
 Coast Guard stationed at the house in the run up to the D Day landings.
 Find out about the history of this.

 Overbeck's convalescent story is a journey into Britain's war torn past and the courageous men and women that fought to keep spirits high during World War One.